1. /

 Colorful La Boca in Buenos Aires

-Buenos Aires' lively streets and welcoming people create a unique and immersive language-learning environment.
+Buenos Aires' lively streets and welcoming people create a unique and immersive cultural environment.
 Students can enhance their Latam Spanish skills by getting involved with local activities, such as tango shows, asados (barbecues) with friends, and all kinds of cultural events that showcase Argentina's rich heritage.

-What Country has the Easiest Spanish to Learn?
+What Country has the Easiest Spanish?

-Does it matter which Spanish you Learn?
+Does it matter which Spanish you study?

 The short answer is “not really”.
 There are diverse Spanish variants across Spanish-speaking countries and even within countries you’ll find a range of regional dialects and accents.
 However, all are based on the same language, which is Spain’s Castilian Spanish (as governed by the Royal Spanish Academy) and with any type of Spanish variant you can make yourself understood in all Spanish-speaking countries (just like an British person in the US, Canada or Australia).
 It is worth noting that most official exams for Spanish as a foreign language will likely be in Spain’s Castilian Spanish rather than Latam Spanish.

-Whichever destination you choose, we’re certain that living and learning Spanish in a Spanish-speaking country will be an enriching experience that you will never forget.
+Whichever destination you choose, we’re certain that living in a Spanish-speaking country will be an enriching experience that you will never forget.
 If you’d like to find out more about the wide range of course and study abroad programs that Expanish offers in each city, get in touch with us here.

 Share